Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 And that’s it!
 Your staging store is now a 100% isolated and fully functional clone of your live store.
 Some people like to switch payment gateways to test/sandbox mode on staging sites.
 I don’t recommend that.
 You should be able to process a live transaction from your staging site.
 Remember our staging site is most valuable to us when it’s as close as possible to our live site.

-Method 3: Use a high quality WordPress host that provide support for staging websites
+Method 3: Use a high quality WordPress host that provides support for staging websites

 Other excellent hosts who provide full support for rapid creation of staging sites include:

-What I like most about the SiteGround staging site feature is that it includes a “Push to Live” feature which can be very very useful a little bit later on.
+What I like most about the SiteGround staging site feature is that it includes a “Full Deploy” feature which can be very very useful a little bit later on.

 Finally, I recommend you password protect your new staging website using .htaccess to keep prying eyes out and to stop search engines from indexing your staging content.